tari-labs/tari-university/scriptless-scripts/PITCHME.md

 ## Simultaneous Scriptless Scripts cont.

-- Instead what is done is the difference of two Schnorr signature signatures is considered:
+- Instead what is done is the difference of two Schnorr signature signatures is considered

   $$
   d=s-s'=k-k'+ex-e'x'
   $$

 - Given *kG, k'G, e, e'* this construction can be verified as